 UoPeople – Coping with exam stress

 I have said it before: I believe that UoPeople has one of the best-developed Moodle servers in the world today.
-They have a team of programmers in Tel Aviv, Israel, doing a sterling job in giving the 20,000+ students (Editor: 137,000 in 2023) a stable platform to work on.
+They have a team of programmers in Tel Aviv, Israel, doing a sterling job of providing the 20,000+ students (Editor: 137,000 in 2023) with a stable platform to work on.

-In South Africa, we recently had a season of load shedding again.
+In South Africa, we recently had another season of load shedding.
 That is when the local power utility decides that you will sit in the dark.
-The obvious thing for a student at an online university to do is to get an uninterruptable power supply (UPS) (Editor: Or an inverter with Lithium batteries and PV Panels).
-But the battery can keep the router and Wi-Fi access points running only for a limited period.
-Mine lasts for about 40 minutes or so.
+The obvious thing for a student at an online university to do is to get an uninterruptible power supply (UPS) (Editor: Or an inverter with Lithium batteries and PV Panels).
+But the battery can keep the router and Wi-Fi access points running for only a limited time.
+Mine lasts about 40 minutes.
 My computer’s battery can last at least two to three hours.

 If that happens, you have to tell yourself to calm down because nothing helpful happens at a ballistic level.
 Once you are calm enough, think of your contingency plans.
 If you have none, you have obviously not read this post before, and you are screwed.
 Sad to say.